A subset of allowable symbols (which we'll call subsyms) may be assigned

 arbitrary string values.
 This is roughly equivalent to C preprocessor

 #define macros.
-When as
+When as encounters one of these

 symbols, the symbol is replaced in the input stream by its string value.